NCMyTu/Pixiv-Crawler/README.md

 # Pixiv Image Crawler
 Crawl all images from Pixiv on a given artist's artworks page.

+## ⚠️ Important Notice
+Pixiv no longer returns metadata on artwork pages, so I have written a new script.

+**Use `crawl_pixiv_new.ipynb` only.
+The old one will not work correctly.**

+This new approach relies heavily on browser automation, which makes it difficult to parallelize.

 ## Usage
 ### 1. Update Account Details
 Modify `account.txt` with your Pixiv credentials: